corb3000/hover_diffdrive/README.md

 1. Hoverboard port and Baudrate can be set in the config.h

 ## Dependenies
-1. The Comms use [libserial](https://github.com/crayzeewulf/libserial) use 'sudo apt install libserial-dev' to instal.
+1. The Comms use [libserial](https://github.com/crayzeewulf/libserial) use 'sudo apt install libserial-dev' to install.

 ## DISCLAIMER
 I bear **no responsibility** for any damage, direct or indirect, caused by using this project.
 Hoverboards are powerful and can be dangerous!
 Make sure you take all safety precautions!